kukrma/glioma-diffusion-analysis/README.md

 | *ADmed*      | float   | DTI       | median of AD in ROI                                                                                                               |
 | *ADiqr*      | float   | DTI       | IQR of AD in ROI                                                                                                                  |

-The detailed description including formulas and explained abbreviations is provided in the thesis.
+The detailed description including formulas and explained abbreviations is provided in the academic article or in the thesis.